Install

 Install directly from source — useful for testing pre-release fixes or contributing:

-# latest main pip install git+https://github.com/ProofAgent-ai/proofagent-harness.git # a specific tag (e.g. v0.6.0) pip install git+https://github.com/ProofAgent-ai/proofagent-harness.git@v0.6.0 # a feature branch pip install git+https://github.com/ProofAgent-ai/proofagent-harness.git@my-branch # OR clone + editable install (for active development) git clone https://github.com/ProofAgent-ai/proofagent-harness.git cd proofagent-harness pip install -e ".[dev]" # editable + dev deps (pytest, ruff, build, twine) pytest # 154 tests should pass
+# latest main pip install git+https://github.com/ProofAgent-ai/proofagent-harness.git # a specific tag (e.g. v0.11.0) pip install git+https://github.com/ProofAgent-ai/proofagent-harness.git@v0.11.0 # a feature branch pip install git+https://github.com/ProofAgent-ai/proofagent-harness.git@my-branch # OR clone + editable install (for active development) git clone https://github.com/ProofAgent-ai/proofagent-harness.git cd proofagent-harness pip install -e ".[dev]" # editable + dev deps (pytest, ruff, build, twine) pytest # the full suite should pass

 Configure your model